CS212-S15/lectures/Notes/githubinstructions.md

 3. Choose `General->Existing Projects into Workspace`.
 4. Select the root directory as the directory created by the Github tool (e.g., `/Users/srollins/cs212/srollins-homework`).
 5. Select all of the projects you wish to import and click `Finish`.

+##Pulling Down New Projects
+The instructor will add new projects to your repositories as new work is assigned.
+In the Github tool, simply `Sync` to pull down the latest updates from github.
+Then, follow the steps listed in the `Loading Projects into Eclipse` section to load the projects into eclipse and begin work.